Breaking Free from Alcohol: Deaddiction Counselling

 • Drinking patterns that negatively impact social functioning

 Unhinged drinking habits can cause irreparable harm to your body and mind.
-Alcohol intoxication results in coordination loss, thus resulting in grievous car accidents and indulgence in risky behavior due to its impact on impulse control, like unprotected sex.
+Alcohol intoxication results in coordination loss, thus resulting in grievous car accidents and indulgence in risky behaviour due to its impact on impulse control, like unprotected sex.
 The severity due to excessive alcohol intake can lead to poisoning and death.
-The temporary effects of alcohol abuse that beget immediate de-addiction therapy include sexual problems, difficulty in sleeping, panic attacks, anxiousness, bouts of depressive behavior, and increased blood pressure.
+The temporary effects of alcohol abuse that beget immediate de-addiction therapy include sexual problems, difficulty in sleeping, panic attacks, anxiousness, bouts of depressive behaviour, and increased blood pressure.
 There is also the risk of unplanned pregnancy and suffering from sexually transmitted diseases owing to unbridled sexual activities under the effect of alcohol.

-Continued drinking habits over prolonged periods can result in serious health problems like liver damage under the effect of alcohol, heart diseases, stomach problems, brain damage, cancerous tumors, and inflammation of the pancreas.
+Continued drinking habits over prolonged periods can result in serious health problems like liver damage under the effect of alcohol, heart diseases, stomach problems, brain damage, cancerous tumours, and inflammation of the pancreas.
 Drinking habits, if continued, can also be the cause of painful death in many.

 Compulsive drinking habits can cause you to lose a lot of money on alcohol.
 Be it arranging for drinks at social gatherings or consuming alcohol on whims and fancies, buying alcohol costs a lot of money and can make a dent in your monthly budget.
 Drinking too much sabotages your finances in a way that you cannot even comprehend.